wavemaker/docs/learn/app-development/app-security/openid-auth.md

 Role Mapping for logged in users can come from the configured openID security provider or an imported Database.

-- **Search User Role**: Check this box to select the user role provider - Database or OpenId.
+**Search User Role**: Enable this option to select the user role provider.
+You are provided with two options- OpenID and Database.

-    - If you select _**OpenId**_ then both authentication and authorization (roles) will be retrieved from the OpenId security provider.
+**OpenId**: If you select _**OpenId**_ then both authentication and authorization will be retrieved from the OpenId security provider.
 You need to provide:

-        - **Role Attribute**: This allows to assign user the required role.
+- **Role Attribute**: This field allows you to assign the required role.

-    - If you select _**Database**_ then authentication is performed using OpenId and authorization (roles) content is retrieved from the database.
+**Database**: If you select _**Database**_ then authentication is performed using OpenId and authorization content is retrieved from the database.
 This allows you to use username and password credentials from OpenId while retrieving role content from a separate database.
 For role configuration using database [see here](/learn/app-development/app-security/authorization/#user-onboarding).